How much ram do I need on my laptop? Review Ram and its allotments. But first what is RAM?

-Static RAM is one of the basic memory types and requires a constant power flow to perform tasks.
-Because of this aspect, SRAM doesn’t need to be ‘refreshed’ to remember the data being stored.
-That’s why SRAM is called ‘static’ or no change or action that keeps data intact.
-However, we called SRAM a volatile memory, which means that all the data that had been stored becomes lost once the power is cut off.
+That’s why SRAMS are called static or no change or action which keeps data intact.
+However, we called RAM a volatile memory, which meant that all the data that was stored became lost once the power was turned off.

 - CPU cache (e.g. L1, L2, L3)

 2. Dynamic RAM

 Video game consoles, networking hardware.
 Dynamic RAM requires a periodic ‘refresh’ of power in order to function.
 The capacitors that store data in DRAM gradually discharge energy which means if we have no energy the may data becomes lost.
 That’s why DRAM is called ‘dynamic’ or constant change or action which is needed to keep data intact.